Treatment and Technology

 Sollevio’s outlet tube is as soft as a contact lens and lies underneath the eyelid, which is the least sensitive area on the surface.

-How does Sollevio differ from existing Glaucoma Drainage Devices (GDDs)?
+How does Sollevio differ from existing Glaucoma Drainage Devices (GDDs) and Trabeculectomy?

-Sollevio differs from existing GDDs such as Ahmeds and Baerveldts because of its improved design and novel drainage site.
-Key features of Sollevio offer the possibility of improved patient outcomes and include the following:
+Sollevio differs from existing GDDs such as Ahmedvalves and Baerveldt shunts, and trabeculectomy, by its improved design and novel aqueous drainage site.
+Key features of Sollevio offer improved patient outcomes, and also include the following:

 Noninvasive postoperative adjustment:

-Sollevio’s outlet tube has a resistance mechanism that can be adjusted to reach its target IOP based on the needs of the patient.
+Sollevio’s outlet tube has an aqueous flow resistance mechanism that can be adjusted to reach targeted IOP based on the needs of the patient.
 The physician can easily access the outlet tube by simply lifting the eyelid.

 A barrier against infection:

-Sollevio includes a micropore filter to minimize the risk of infection.
+Sollevio includes a micropore filter to eliminate the risk of infection.

-Sollevio meets a significant unmet need among patients who want effective, IOP-reducing treatment without the risks and complications associated with conventional glaucoma surgeries.
-The innovative technology behind Sollevio’s design offers physicians the flexibility to adjust IOP to each patient’s individual needs.
+Sollevio meets a significant unmet need among refractory glaucoma patients who want effective, IOP-reducing treatment without the risks and complications associated with conventional incisional glaucoma surgeries.
+The innovative technology behind Sollevio’s design offers physicians the flexibility to adjust IOP postoperatively to each patient’s individual needs.
 These adjustments take place noninvasively, within the comfort of the physician’s office, and require only local anesthesia.
-The glaucoma community anxiously awaits a treatment option like Sollevio.

 - Gordon MO, Beiser JA, Brandt JD, et al. The Ocular Hypertension Treatment Study: baseline factors that predict the onset of primary open-angle glaucoma.
 Arch Ophthalmol.
 2002;120(6):714-20.